newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

         return 0;
       }
 ```
-Then it copies the folder name and file name in local variables using **strcpy**:
+Subsequently it copies the folder name and file name in local variables using **strcpy**:

 ```c
       if (path_: + -(int)log_msg < (char *)0x10) {